ahmet/awesome-web3/README.md

 ### Developer Roadmap

-- [DeFi Developer](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - A curated Web3.0 Developer handbook which includes a list of the best tools for DApps, development resources and lifehacks.
+- [DeFi Developer](https://github.com/OffcierCia/DeFi-Developer-Road-Map) - Curated Web3.0 Developer handbook which includes a list of the best tools for DApps, development resources and lifehacks.

 ### Sample Code